sahilm-10/EbookClone-Flutter/ebook_app/README.md

-# ebook_app
+Ebook clone similar to Google PlayBooks
+To run the project , clone it in your local repository and run the main.dart file !

-A new Flutter project.
+#A new Flutter project.

 ## Getting Started